How to Evaluate a Job Offer in 2026: The Five Lenses That Actually Matter

 • Will this role keep me valuable as AI continues to reshape our industries?

-Lyneer's Executive Search Strategy™ evaluates fit across four dimensions — technical skill, leadership capability, cultural alignment, and long-term growth potential.
-The five lenses are the candidate-side version of that same discipline: a way to make sure a move is genuinely a step forward, not just a step sideways with a bigger number attached.
+Lyneer's Executive Search Strategy™ evaluates fit across four dimensions: technical skill, leadership capability, cultural alignment, and long-term growth potential.
+The five lenses are the candidate-side version of that same discipline: a way to tell whether a move is a real step forward or just a sideways one with a bigger number on it.

 Evaluating an Offer?
 Let's Talk.